tagazok/my-workshops/static-web-apps/tutorial.md

 ## Let's add a backend

 Now that our TODO app is deployed, we want to make it interactive.
-Therefore, we want to interact with a backend!
+Therefore, we want it to interact with a backend!

 Azure Static Web Apps relies on Azure Functions for your application backend.
 Azure Functions is an Azure service which enables you to deploy simple functions triggered by events.
 In our case, events will be HTTP requests.